 - Hold a Bachelor’s degree from an accredited college or university

-- Establish eligibility for admission to graduate standing in the University of California
+- International applicants may be required to submit diplomas and certificate of completion as proof of eligibility to graduate standing in the University of California

 - Obtain a minimum grade point average of 3.0 (B) in all upper-division courses